markusunger/200_OK_admin/documentation.md

 Deleting resource items is a straightforward operation.
 By sending a `DELETE` request to a resource item, it will be removed and you will receive a _204 No Content_ response upon successful completion.

+Sending a `DELETE` request to `/users/1` would thus delete the resource item with the `id` of `1` from the `users` collection.

 Keep in mind that you can only delete individual resource items, not resource collections themselves.

 ## Tools

 ### Prerequisites

-While the automatic RESTful operation mode will likely be sufficient for a big set of users, the need for more fine-grained control over your API might arise.
-Thus _200 OK_ provides a set of tools that enable better debugging and configuration of an API.
+While the automatic RESTful operation mode might be sufficient for a big set of users, the need for more fine-grained control over your API might arise.
+Thus _200 OK_ allows you to go a step further and enable better debugging and configuration of your API backend.

 Since those features require some form of user identification to prevent abuse, you will need to create an account.
 This can be done by [logging in](htps://200ok.app/login) via a [GitHub](https://www.github.com/) account.
 GitHub's OAuth system will submit only a handful of profile information to _200 OK_ that is necessary to uniquely identify you, and _200 OK_ will store only a small subset of that information: